 There are still pockets of danger in some places and areas with inadequate infrastructure.
 If you are visiting or thinking of living in Africa for a while, here are some of the safest and safest countries to live in:

 Comoros has one of the highest per capita income rates in Africa.
 It’s a full member of the Commonwealth, with English as its official language.
-The government is stable and democratic, with over 3 million people living peacefully.
+The government is stable and democratic, with close to 1 million people living peacefully.

-A significant plus for ex-pats is the affordable health care system, an excellent public transport system, and good infrastructure—a growing ex-pat community of around 500,000 people who enjoy the tropical climate and magnificent beaches.
+A significant plus for ex-pats is the affordable health care system, an excellent public transport system, and good infrastructure.
+And, there is a growing ex-pat community of over 100,000 people who enjoy the tropical climate and magnificent beaches.

-It is important to note that the crime rate is meager.
+It is important to note that there is very low crime in this country.

 Botswana isn’t on most people’s list of safest countries in Africa, but it should be.
-This former British protectorate has one of the safest cities in Africa,, with meager crime rates and stable political infrastructure.
+This former British protectorate has one of the safest cities in Africa, with low crime rates and stable political infrastructure.

 There are many natural resources, a good manufacturing base, excellent roads and friendly people.